cheomanigua/webdev/content/docs/basics/index.md

 ---

 In this tutorial you'll learn how to create and maintain a version control system for your project, as if you just installed the operating system.
+This tutorial assumes that you already have a project in your local machine.

 ## Overview